ZakariaBenlamkadam/scopus-articles/README.md

-# 🚀 Project: Scholarly Insights Explorer! 📚🔍
+# 🚀 Project: Morrocan Articles Insights Explorer! 📚🔍

 Welcome aboard!
-This project is your trusty guide to navigating the vast world of academic publications, using data from Scopus. 📜✨ We've built a data pipeline that takes raw research data, cleans it up, and structures it for insightful analysis.
+This project is your trusty guide to navigating the vast world of academic moroccan publications, using data from Scopus. 📜✨ We've built a data pipeline that takes raw research data, cleans it up, and structures it for insightful analysis.
 Let's dive in! 🌊

 ## 🎯 Project Goals